FICO Credit Scores: What Do They Mean?

 Your FICO score affects your monthly payment

 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Can I raise my credit score?
+Can I raise my FICO score?

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

-Want to know more about credit scores?
-Call us at 562 320-0510.
+Want to know more about your credit score?
+Give us a call: 562 320-0510.